openstack-archive/fuel-specs/specs/6.0/cinder-neutron-plugins-in-fuel.rst

 * if user uses puppet for plugins installation he should provide puppet manifests and modules in his plugin
-* scripts should not brake anything if they were run several times
+* scripts should not break anything if they were run several times

 Nailgun implementation